-- Step 3 Click a screen name to select the screen, or click Multiple select to select multiple screens. - Step 4 Add the layers to the screens. - Common screen: Drag an input source to the screen.
-If the device model is Q8, you can also drag the PGM from other screens to the current screen. - The layer resource usage is displayed in the bottom right of the programming area. - AUX screen: Drag an input source in the input list or a PGM in the screen list to the AUX screen.
+- Step 3 Click a screen name to select the screen, or click Multiple select to select multiple screens. - Step 4 Add the layers to the screens.

+• Common screen: Drag an input source to the screen.

+If the device model is Q8, you can also drag the PGM from other screens to the current screen.
+If Screen Resources is enabled in Settings > Preferences, the current layer resource usage appears at the bottom right of the programming area.

+• AUX screen: Drag an input source in the input list or a PGM in the screen list to the AUX screen.

+In the input source list, hover over an input source and click .
+In the pop-up, you can:

+- Capture the input source. - Set the backup mode to Auto or Manual and manually switch sources in the manual mode.